fahadmak/store_challenge_3/readme.md

 * Adding Products
 * Viewing all products
+* Delete a Product
+* Modify a Product
 * Creating a Sale Record
 * Viewing Sale Records
+* Creates a category for Products
+* Delete a Category
+* Modify a Category
+* Views a Category

 As a store attendant/admin:

 * Can get all products
 * Can get a specific product
 * Can add a sale order
+* Views a Category

 As User: